 And if you’re still stuck, then consider anonymising the work by rebranding and obfuscating any identifying content.

-6. Include hypothetical projects
+6. Include hypothetical projects in your UX portfolio

 One of the biggest hurdles for new UXers is finding enough good material for their portfolio.
 Often there will be large gaps where you might have an understanding but no work to prove it.
 In these cases I recommend plugging any critical gaps with made-up work.
 Sounds dodgy?
 Not really.